renatosouza/reviewsAPI/README.md

 $ cd reviewsAPI
 ```

-Create a virtual environment to install dependencies in and activate it:
+Create a virtual environment (using python 3) to install dependencies in and activate it:

 ```sh
 $ virtualenv env